-Further to providing employment opportunities, CEQ is also a proud supporter of community, cultural and sporting events.
-CEQ through its programs support not-for-profit community organisations and individuals to deliver on social, cultural, environmental and sporting events which help improve community's social health and wellbeing.
+We are again pleased to say that CEQ continues to support not-for-profit community organisations and individuals to deliver on social, cultural, environmental and sporting events which help improve community social health and wellbeing.
+COVID-19 restrictions may have stymied some events, however, when requested CEQ remained committed to supporting the community through its various programs.